 We also provide electronics design and manufacturing services both in North America, the United Kingdom and in the Asia Pacific region with enhanced, RoHS-compliant, printed circuit board and cable and harness assemblies and box-build manufacturing services utilizing state-of-the-art automated surface mount technology lines.
-We offer electronics manufacturing services to OEM customers and end users for medical, automotive, defense, aerospace, industrial and skin care applications that do not utilize optoelectronic devices.
+We offer electronics manufacturing services to OEM customers and end users for medical, automotive, defense, aerospace, industrial and consumer applications that do not utilize optoelectronic devices.
 We also manufacture LCD displays for medical, industrial and consumer electronics applications, and flex circuits and touch panels for OEM customers at the prototype stage.
-Our electronics manufacturing services are provided primarily under the "OSI Electronics," "APlus Products," "Briton EMS," "Union Four" and "Altaflex" trade names.
+Our electronics manufacturing services are provided primarily under the "OSI Electronics," "APlus Products," "Altaflex," and "PFC" trade names.